shaivipandey/eas503-notes/chapters/intro.md

 **Important Note:** If you come across a solution on a website (Chegg), be aware that it could potentially be intentionally placed there by the instructor to identify instances of academic misconduct.
 Always approach your coursework with integrity and refrain from using any unauthorized resources.
 Your commitment to academic honesty is essential to your personal growth and the integrity of the educational process.

 **Codio can detect cheating:** Codio’s code editor is the industry-standard editor used in the VSCode IDE.
 We require you to complete your assignments in Codio partly for autograding reasons but also because Codio has very advanced keystroke analysis tools for generating insights into how students complete their work, including similarity checkers, time spent in error state, external pastes and insertion/deletion tracking.
 So do not copy and paste your solution from another location.
 Do all your work inside the Codio editor.
-All your keystrokes and copy and pastes are recorded and can be played back.
+All your keystrokes and copy and pastes are recorded and can be played back. **External pastes has been disabled.**
 :::

 ## Syllabus Review